Ask Sam: Will I lose my rent-stabilized apartment if I have to leave town to care for a sick relative?

 Covid created a new class of eviction case

 In addition, if you live in a rent-stabilized apartment but moved out of town temporarily because of the pandemic, Himmelstein says a case against you is unlikely to be successful.

 These types of eviction cases, colloquially called Covid refugee cases, are beginning to emerge.
 “This is where a landlord is claiming non-primary residence of the tenant over the past two years of the pandemic and it might apply to tenants who are elderly or have health issues and went to live in a safer area or with family in another state,” Himmelstein says.

 Himmelstein is among the many tenant lawyers who believe renters will not be evicted if they can prove the timing of their departure from the city coincided with increased anxiety about Covid, they have health issues, or are elderly—and if they can show that the apartment was their primary residence prior to the pandemic.

-To protect yourself against any potential eviction proceedings, says Himmelstein, "There should be no paperwork whatsoever that connects you to Philadelphia, whether it's a driver's license, voter registration, mail forwarding, or tax return.
-You should look on paper like you reside 100% in New York."
+To protect yourself against any potential eviction proceedings Himmelstein emphasizes there should be no paperwork whatsoever connecting you to a secondary address, whether it's a driver's license, voter registration, mail forwarding, or a tax return.
+“You should look on paper like you reside 100 percent in New York," he says.

-Sam Himmelstein, Esq., represents NYC tenants and tenant associations in disputes over evictions, rent increases, rental conversions, rent stabilization law, lease buyouts and many other issues.
-He is a partner at Himmelstein, McConnell, Gribben, Donoghue & Joseph in Manhattan.
+Sam Himmelstein, Esq. represents NYC tenants and tenant associations in disputes over evictions, rent increases, rental conversions, rent stabilization law, lease buyouts, and many other issues.
+He is a partner at Himmelstein, McConnell, Gribben & Joseph in Manhattan.
 To submit a question for this column, click here.
 To ask about a legal consultation, email Sam or call (212) 349-3000.

 You Might Also Like